EDM-Research/DIMO_ObjectDetection/README.md

 ```
 The following flags can be used:
 - `-a` If this flag is set data augmentations will be applied during training.
 These are found in `training/augmentation.py`
 - `-t` The model will be initialized with weights pretrained on COCO.
-Only the heads will be trained, the ResNet layers are frozen.
+By default, only the heads will be trained, the ResNet layers are frozen.
+- `--layers [layer_name]` Specify which layers of the model are trained.
+This can either be `all`, `heads`, `3+`, `4+` or `5+`, corresponding to the ResNet stages that will be trained.
+This defaults to `all`, unless the `-t` flag is supplied.
+- `--save_all` Save the model after each epoch.
-- `--model` Specify the model id and training will resume from the last checkpoint of that model.
+- `--model [model_id]` Specify the model id and training will resume from the last checkpoint of that model.
 The id is the name of the folder the checkpoints are saved in.
+Checkpoints are only available for models trained with `--save_all`.
+- `--image_counts [count_1, count_2, ..]` Optionally specify the amount of images to use from each dataset, by default all images are used.
+- `--ft_subsets [subset1, subset2, ..]` Optionally specify what subsets to finetune on.
+All layers are trained for 25 epochs at a lower LR during finetuning.
+- `--ft_image_counts [count_1, count_2, ..]` Optionally specify how many images to use from the finetune datasets

-Trained models will be placed in the `models` folder.
+Trained models will be placed in the `models_folder` from the config.

 Training progress can be visualised with tensorboard:
 ```
 tensorboard --logdir models/
 ```